-Do not move the applicator over the surface of the panel as any drips will be seen and cannot be removed once dried edae.
+Do not move the applicator over the surface of the panel as any drips will be seen and cannot be removed once dried

 Starting at one side of the panel, angle the applicator away from the face of the panel.
-Simply run the applicator along the recyclable paper towels - Do not use micro fibre cloth that was used to remove the dust.
+Simply run the applicator along the edae.